Legal

 8. Third-party services

-- Environment Agency (EA) Open Data — all discharge and river-level data is sourced from publicly available EA APIs.
-No personal data is sent to the EA.
+• Open data sources — discharge and river-level data is sourced from publicly available Environment Agency APIs and water company open data feeds.
+No personal data is sent.

 9. Children